BSkyB defies competition with strong TV customer growth

 The third quarter was marked by heavy promotion from Sky's rivals, with both BT and Virgin Media (LBTYA.O) pushing their broadband offerings while Sky focused its marketing push on boxed-set TV shows and movie content.

-About five million of Sky's TV customers take an internet-connected set-top box that enables them to download programmes.
+About five million of Sky's TV customers take an internet-connected set-top box that enables them to download programs.
 It also allows Sky to direct more relevant advertisements to viewers.

 "We have had a strong third quarter and continued to grow at an accelerated rate as customers respond to the quality and breadth of our offering," Chief Executive Jeremy Darroch said.

-"We're now more than three quarters of the waythrough our plan for the year and are on track to deliver returns in line with our expectations."
+"We're now more than three quarters of the way through our plan for the year and are on track to deliver returns in line with our expectations." ($1 = 0.5922 British Pounds)

 (Editing by David Goodman)